 1894 - Mrs Margaret Haydon

 1962 - William D Steele - last landlord before demolition

-The name, Valiant Soldier did not die with the demolition - a new Valiant Soldier was built in the St Thomas precinct, redevelopment of the 1960's .
-It has since been renamed the Longbrook and then the General Buller.
+The name, Valiant Soldier did not die with the demolition–a new Valiant Soldier was built in the St Thomas precinct, redevelopment of the 1960's before it was renamed the Longbrook and then the General Buller.

 │ Top of Page │